benhaub/ccsToCMake/README.md

 Typically you would submodule this into your project.
 Assuming you've done that and the submodule `ccsToCMake` exists in your project directory structure...

-### 1. Configure ccsPorject.cmake to read your CCS project.
+### 1. Configure ccsProject.cmake to read your CCS project.

 Set SDK, SDK_LINK, CCS_PROJECT and SYSCONFIG_TYPE are set appropriately.
 Their main purpose is to create a symbolic link to your CCS project and your